AllaYeroshchenko/Django-Test-Automation/README.md

 # Django-Test-Automation

-This is a test framework for Resume Builder training application located at [Pythonanywhere hosting](http://yeroshchenko.pythonanywhere.com/)
+This is a test framework for Resume Builder training application located at [Pythonanywhere hosting](http://yeroshchenko.pythonanywhere.com/).
-Source code of Resume Builder located [here](https://github.com/AllaYeroshchenko/django) It was written in Python, based on pytest framework using Selenium library.
+Source code of Resume Builder located [here](https://github.com/AllaYeroshchenko/django).
+It was written in Python, based on the pytest framework using the Selenium library.

 * [The goal](#The-goal)